Reebal/Projects/2020 NFL Predictions Data Preparation using R/readme.md

 Data Cleaning Steps:

 The following steps were undertaken to clean and prepare the data for analysis:
+1. Correcting data types: Identified and corrected the mismatched data types
+2. Combining sheets: After correcting the data types, combined the 2 sheets into 1
-1. Date Formatting: Converted the date column to a proper date format and removed irrelevant dates.
+3. Date formatting: Converted the date column to a proper date format and removed irrelevant dates.
+4. Outlier detection: Removed a row with an unusual date (1905-07-12) as it is irrelevant in a 2020 NFL prediction dataset
-2. Season Correction: Ensured all season values are set to 2020.
+5. Season correction: Ensured all season values are set to 2020.
-3. Handling Missing Values:
+6. Handled missing values and outliers (positive and negative) in the rest of the columns
-The playoff column was addressed by labeling missing values as NA.
+- The playoff column was addressed by labeling missing values as NA.
-Removed the neutral column due to irrelevance.
+- Removed the neutral column due to irrelevance.
-4. Team Columns Correction:
-Handled missing values in the team1 and team2 columns by imputing based on corresponding quarterback data.
+- Handled missing values in the team1 and team2 columns by imputing based on corresponding quarterback data.
-Corrected abbreviations for teams (e.g., OAKLAND to OAK).
+- Corrected abbreviations for teams (e.g., OAKLAND to OAK).
-5. Final Checks: Conducted summary statistics and tables to ensure all values are consistent and correctly filled.
+7. Final Checks: Conducted summary statistics and tables to ensure all values are consistent and correctly filled.
+8. Exported the cleaned dataset

 Files Included:

 - data_prep_nfl.Rmd: RMarkdown file containing the data preparation code.